In brief – Plague and Fire

 According to the contemporary Bills of Mortality sixty-eight and a half thousand people died of the Great Plague of 1665 although the actual number was probably between eighty and one hundred thousand, almost a quarter of the city’s population.
 In the new year of 1666 such deaths were in decline and the last reported case was at Rotherhithe in 1679.
 It was the last major plague of its kind to reach London.

-The following year, in the very early hours of Saturday 2nd September 1666, a fire began at the premises of a baker in Pudding Lane in the City.
+The year following the plague, in the very early hours of Saturday 2nd September 1666, a fire began at the premises of a baker in Pudding Lane in the City.
 Sparks blowing in the strong wind that night spread the blaze along neighbouring wooden properties, made dry by the hot summer.
-The Mayor was summoned but he decided it was not serious enough to create a fire-break by demolishing adjoining houses.
+The Mayor was summoned but he decided it was not serious enough to create a firebreak by demolishing adjoining houses.
 “Pish!
 A woman might piss it out” he famously exclaimed.
-The fire continued through the night and by eight o’clock in the morning three hundred houses had been destroyed.
+The fire continued through the night and by eight o’clock in the morning 300 houses had been destroyed.
 Hour by hour it spread to warehouses along the river filled with inflammable materials and even London Bridge began to burn.
 The conflagration continued to spread throughout the following day, devouring ever more of the City.
-Home-owners and business people frantically moved whatever possessions they could carry by hand or cart.
+Homeowners and business people frantically moved whatever possessions they could carry by hand or cart.